toebeann/gib/README.md

    Go ahead and open a Finder window in the unzipped BepInEx folder, so that you can see the file `run_bepinex.sh`.
 Leave this Finder window open - you'll want to come back to it later.

    <img width="920" alt="A screenshot of Finder window open at the location of BepInEx's run_bepinex.sh " src="https://github.com/toebeann/gib/assets/45315526/8b961265-2fd2-4017-85fb-2c91369a825f">

-1. If you don't own the game on Steam, you'll need to add it to Steam as a non-Steam game, as this is the best way to launch the game with mods.
-Follow [the guide to add a non-Steam game to Steam](https://github.com/toebeann/gib/wiki/Adding-non%E2%80%90Steam-games-to-Steam) if you're unsure how.

-1. You'll want a Finder window open at the folder where the game is installed.

-   * If you own the game on Steam (i.e. you _didn't_ add the game to Steam as a non-Steam game), find the game in your library, then right-click it and select `Manage` -> `Browse local files`.
-   * For the Epic Games Launcher, find the game in your library, then right-click it and select `Manage`.
-In the window that opens, look for the folder icon and click it.

 ### Running gib